ajahongir/datatables-net/README.md

 synchronization with server-side pagination in a rails app.
 It was inspired by this [Railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on, so I extracted a solution into a gem.
+This gem is suppoy

 ## ORM support